tommasomoretti/nameless-analytics-streaming-protocol/README.md

 # Streaming protocol

-The Nameless Analytics Streaming protocol is a method for send data to [Nameless Analytics Server-side client tag](https://github.com/tommasomoretti/nameless-analytics-server-side-client-tag/).
+The Nameless Analytics Streaming protocol is a python script that sends data to [Nameless Analytics Server-side client tag](https://github.com/tommasomoretti/nameless-analytics-server-side-client-tag/).

 For an overview of how Nameless Analytics works [start from here](https://github.com/tommasomoretti/nameless-analytics/).